Tagus Basin: Vegetation

-To the south, already in the middle of the evaporitic depression of the Tagus, the gypsophilous scrublands appear, so exclusive and rich in endemic and vicariant species, which extend from the foothills of the Tagus in the Almoguera reservoir and reach past Aranjuez and Borox, being also present in the lower basins of the Jarama, Tajuña or Manzanares.
+To the south, already in the middle of the evaporitic depression of the Tagus, the gypsophilous scrublands appear, so exclusive and rich in endemic and vicariant species, which extend from the foothills of the Tagus in the Almoguera Reservoir and reach past Aranjuez and Borox, being also present in the lower basins of the Jarama, Tajuña or Manzanares.
 As a link between the gypsiferous substrates and the marly and calcareous ones, we find the esparto-rosemary and kermes oak groves.

 Descending in altitude from the Central System or the Montes de Toledo we enter the domain of the holm oak forest and the further west we move, the holm oak forest gives way to the cork oak grove, a typical sclerophyllous community of clear Atlantic influence.
 These holm oak groves are replaced by various types of scrubland, from the gorse and thyme groves of the Alcarrias, passing through the gum rockrose shrubs with Spanish lavender and thyme of the Sierra de Guadarrama or Montes de Toledo, by the broom groves of Cytisus multiflorus, by the thickets of basil-leaved rock rose and other low rock-roses, or by the extensive retama groves of Retama sphaerocarpa frequent in the plateau of Toledo and southern regions of the Community of Madrid.

-The southern slopes of the Sierra de Guadarrama and Sierra de Gredos are home to important pine forests of cluster pine, Pinus pinaster, stone pine, Pinus pinea, and relicts of black pine, Pinus nigra, the latter two species mainly in Gredos and in the Cofio-Alberche basin; among these stands alternate Spanish chestnut forests (Upper Hurdano, Peña de Francia, Las Batuecas, Tiétar, Valle del Jerte), Quercus broteroi Portuguese-oak groves (Upper Ibor, Almonte, Gébalo, Salor, etc.).
+The southern slopes of the Sierra de Guadarrama and Sierra de Gredos are home to important pine forests of cluster pine, Pinus pinaster, stone pine, Pinus pinea, and relicts of black pine, Pinus nigra, the latter two species mainly in Gredos and in the Cofio–Alberche basin; among these stands alternate Spanish chestnut forests (Upper Hurdano, Peña de Francia, Las Batuecas, Tiétar, Valle del Jerte), Quercus broteroi Portuguese-oak groves (Upper Ibor, Almonte, Gébalo, Salor, etc.).

 To the west of Toledo and east of Cáceres, Campo Arañuelo, south of Ávila, Tiétar valley, and almost all of Extremadura, there are holm oak and cork oak dehesas or mixed masses of them.
 The dehesas with livestock use are a refuge of the floristic diversity, characteristic of the Iberian west.
 Another type of dehesas, those of ash or oak (Fraxinus angustifolia and Quercus pyrenaica) are located in the foothills of the Sierra de Guadarrama and Sierra de Béjar.

 Riverbank vegetation

-In order to describe these plant communities of the Tagus basin, it is convenient to make a zoning that allows grouping areas that, while respecting the hydrological characteristics, present similar phytosociological characteristics.
+To describe these plant communities of the Tagus basin, it is convenient to make a zoning that allows grouping areas that, while respecting the hydrological characteristics, present similar phytosociological characteristics.